zlg9folira/kitti2cocojson/README.md

 ATTENTION: the conversion does not take camera frames and related 2D bounding boxes into account.

 ## Kitti Labels
-Kitti provides annotation in txt format for every frame.
-Every line in annotation file represent an object with 15 elements as shown in the this table.
+Kitti provides annotations in txt format for every frame.
+Every line in annotation file represents an object with 15 elements as shown in the this table.
+The first element is object class and the last element is bounding box rotation angle around vertical axis in camera 3D coordinate system.

 <img width="693" alt="kitti_labels" src="https://user-images.githubusercontent.com/35779029/170735579-9da9c754-2615-4da9-ba7f-e17bff8ea5de.png">